paulondc/vim-nerdtree-open-externally/README.md

 </p>

 ## Introduction
-This is fairly simple plugin for NERDTree that provides a way of launching the current item NERDTree with the default desktop application assocaciated with it.
+This is fairly simple plugin for NERDTree that provides a way of launching the current item NERDTree with the default desktop application associated with it.
 This is done by pressing the key `e` on the item you want to open externally.
-Feel free to override the default key mapping to your preference via:
+Feel free to override the default key mapping to your preferable key mapping via:

 ```vim
 let g:nerdTreeOpenExternallyMap = "e"